-The VEWH, in collaboration with its program partners, has developed a risk management framework that addresses inter-agency risk, respects the risk management practices of each partner and documents roles and responsibilities in operating arrangements.
+The VEWH, in collaboration with its program partners, has developed a risk management framework that addresses interagency risk, respects the risk management practices of each partner and documents roles and responsibilities in operating arrangements.

 The seasonal watering proposals on which this seasonal watering plan is based identify potential risks associated with the specific watering actions proposed for the coming water year.
-A collaborative approach is the best way to manage the shared environmental watering risks; so, as part of developing the proposals, partners jointly assess risks and identify and commit to mitigation actions.
+A collaborative approach is the best way to manage the shared risks that arise from the delivery of water for the environment; so, as part of developing the proposals, partners jointly assess risks and identify and commit to mitigation actions.

-Table 1.3.1 shows the main shared risks of environmental watering.
+Table 1.3.1 shows the main shared risks of delivering water for the environment.
 Program partners consider and reassess these and other potential risks as the season unfolds and planned watering actions are due to commence.